2022: The year of Hybrid Fundraising

 Seeing hybrid fundraising in action recently, Sheffield Children’s Hospital Charity, finished their 2021 Bears of Sheffield interactive city-wide trail, with a hybrid auction, which we were proud to support with our Donation Station.

 Supporters could attend physically, bid online, or give through contactless donation devices, set up for the event especially.
 The event was exciting and captivating.
+The multiple engagement and donation touchpoints worked incredibly well, beating previous targets and helping raise £525k for the charity.

+Discover more about digital fundraising barriers and how to overcome them.
 Find out more about how contactless fundraising could help your charity this year: get in touch for a demonstration of our Donation Station.

 Who are GWD?